sleepymalc/pbb.wtf/content/posts/Notes/index.md

 	<img src="./figures/MATH681.png" align="right" width="18%"/>
 </div>

-This is the graduate-level mathematical logic course taught by [Matthew Harrison-Trainor](http://www-personal.umich.edu/~matthhar/), aiming to obtain insights into all other branches of mathematics, such as algebraic geometry, analysis, etc. Specifically, we will cover model theory beyond the basic foundational ideas of logic.
+This is the graduate-level mathematical logic course taught by [Matthew Harrison-Trainor](http://www-personal.umich.edu/~matthhar/), aiming to obtain insights into all other branches of mathematics, such as algebraic geometry, analysis, etc. Specifically, we will cover **model theory** beyond the **basic foundational ideas of logic**.

 [\[pdf\]](./Notes/Logic.pdf) [\[$\LaTeX$\]](https://github.com/sleepymalc/Notes/tree/main/MATH681-Mathematical-Logic)